iaifi/iaifi.github.io/summer-workshop.md

 **10:15–11:00 am ET**

-Machine Learning for LHC Theory or Something Like That - Tilman Plehn, Heidelberg
+*Machine Learning for LHC Theory or Something Like That*

+Tilman Plehn, Heidelberg

 <details>
 <summary>Abstract</summary>